JonathanCecil01/BonzanoSolution/README.md

 # BonzanoSolution
-Solution to Equations wityh Bonzano's theorem using Bijection, Newton Raphson, Fixed Point iteration and Regula Falsi methods
+Solution to Equations with Bonzano's theorem using Bijection, Newton Raphson, Fixed Point iteration and Regula Falsi methods